bttobi/bttobi/README.md

 #

 ### 🎨 What are my interests besides programming?
-🔧 Repairing and tinkering with wide variety of electronic devices<br/>
+🔧 Repairing and tinkering with wide variety of electronics<br/>
 🤸 Calisthenics<br/>
 🧊 Solving Rubik's Cubes</font><br/>